AndrewEllen/JellyWear/README.md

 [Jellyfin](https://jellyfin.org/) is a free, open-source media server that lets you collect, manage, and stream your media.
 JellyWear connects to your Jellyfin server, giving you control over your content right from your wrist.

-**Don't have a server yet?** Check out the [Jellyfin website](https://jellyfin.org/) to learn how to set one up — it's free and runs on almost anything!
+**Don't have a server yet?** Check out the [Jellyfin website](https://jellyfin.org/) to learn how to set one up.
+It's free and runs on almost anything!

 ---

 ## FAQ

-**Q: Do I need a Jellyfin server to use this app?**
+**Do I need a Jellyfin server to use this app?**

-A: Yes!
+Yes!
 JellyWear is a companion app that connects to your existing Jellyfin server.
 It doesn't host or store any media itself.

-**Q: Can I watch videos on my watch?**
+**Can I watch videos on my watch?**

-A: JellyWear is designed for remote control and browsing.
+JellyWear is designed for remote control and browsing.
 While you can start playback, the video will play on your connected Jellyfin client (TV, phone, etc.), not on the watch itself.

-**Q: Which Jellyfin clients can I control?**
+**Which Jellyfin clients can I control?**

-A: You can control any active Jellyfin session on your server — including Jellyfin Media Player, web browser, Android TV, and more.
+You can control any active Jellyfin session on your server, including Jellyfin Media Player, web browser, Android TV, and more.

-**Q: Does this work offline?**
+**Does this work offline?**

-A: No, JellyWear requires a network connection to communicate with your Jellyfin server.
+No, JellyWear requires a network connection to communicate with your Jellyfin server.

-**Q: Is this an official Jellyfin app?**
+**Is this an official Jellyfin app?**

-A: No, JellyWear is an independent project and is not affiliated with the Jellyfin team.
+No, JellyWear is an independent project and is not affiliated with the Jellyfin team.

 ---